Poetry

 Image from An Introduction to Poetry Week

-Nicole's introduction to poetry evolved in 1995 after being inspired by a Birkbeck College Black Women's Writing Course.
-All this academic writing was fine but Nicole felt motivated to have a go at creative writing of her own.
+Nicole's introduction to poetry evolved in 1995 after she was inspired by a Birkbeck College Black Women's Writing Course.
+All this academic writing was fine, but Nicole felt motivated to try creative writing of her own.

-Nicole is enthusiastic about poetry because it is both free and deeply structured.
-There is a certain kind of freedom that comes from writing a poem without ending punctuation, or by playing with sentence fragments.
-There is also the joy that comes from operating within the constraints of poetry's unique structures from haiku to sonnets to ballads to cinquains to odes.
+There is a certain kind of freedom that comes from writing a poem without ending punctuation or by playing with sentence fragments.
+There is also the joy that comes from operating within the constraints of poetry's unique structures, from haiku to sonnets to ballads to cinquains to odes.

-In 2013, Nicole set herself the challenge of writing 30 poems in 30 days in the month of April as part of National Poetry Writing Month.
+In 2013, Nicole set herself the challenge of writing 30 poems in 30 days in April as part of National Poetry Writing Month.
 Here is one below from that collection called Skin.
 All 30 can be read on her Shangwe2011 blog (link on the right).

 Skin, a poem